 - Offers a six-month filter life

-- Maintains the full flow of water on existing faucet
+- Maintains the full flow of water on the existing faucet

 - NSF-certified to meet the highest standards